Getting Started with Wasatch SoftRIP

 Before printing a "real" job, we suggest making at least one test print to ensure your system and connections are in working order.
 This process will also familiarize you with the basics of RIPing and printing a job.
 For a quick print test, try the color.ps file, located in the psfiles folder installed with SoftRIP on your hard drive.
 Otherwise, you may select any appropriate image file supported by SoftRIP.

-To print your test file, select the Job tab at the top of the main screen and use the File menu to open your test file.
-A PostScript Interpreter will launch on your task bar to process the image preview.
-When the Interpreter completes, a preview of your file will display on the Job tab.
+To print your test file, select the Job tab at the top of the main screen and use the File menu to Open your test image.
+A Raster Image Processor (RIP) will launch on your task bar that displays the process of the preview being loading.
+When the process completes, a preview of your file will display on the Job tab.
 Select RIP and Print from the Print menu (Illustration 3).

 Illustration 3: Rip and Print Selection

-A PostScript Interpreter will launch on your task bar during RIPing, followed by a Print Spooler.
-Clicking on either of these in the task bar will launch windows providing processing status information.
+A Raster Image Processor (RIP) will launch on your task bar during RIPing, followed by a Print Spooler.
+Clicking on either of these in the task bar will launch windows providing processing status information with a progress bar.
 As your job is processed, you will see changes on the System tab.
 As a job is being RIP'd in Unit 1, "Job Waiting" will briefly appear next to RIP Queue 1, followed by "Output Waiting" next to Print Queue 1.

 Important Note!